 Your turn: I encourage you to let go of the stigma with your numbers.
 Take your measurements but don’t be defined by them.
 And, help me encourage women to let go of their numbers, too.
 I’ve created a campaign and a movement to help women like you say I am #MoreThanMyNumbers.
 You are not your measurements, your bra size, your weight, your age, your zip code, your number of kids, your number of lovers, or any other number.
 You are a vibrant, complex, amazing woman.
 You are you.

 Join us!
 I’m taking submissions now for participants in the campaign.
-There are others way to support us: you can donate, share your numbers online, or feature the project.
+There are other ways to support us: you can donate, share your numbers online, or feature the project.
 Learn more about it, get a bra fitting with me, release the fear in your numbers and show the world that you are #MoreThanMyNumbers.

 PS: The photos in this post, as in every post, are not airbrushed, photo shopped, or edited to alter my body or face in anyway.
 I truly believe that all bodies are beautiful, and don’t need to be altered to say hurray!
 Photos were taken by the lovely Corrine Louie.